wglvin/VitalBid/README.md

 5002: Payments Microservice </br>
 8000: Kong API Gateway </br>
 8001: Kong Admin </br>
-8092: Kafka Microservice </br>
+9093: Kafka Microservice </br>
-8093: Zookeeper Microservice </br>

 ## Troubleshooting Guidelines
-When unable to use e.g. port 3306, use the following command (in case your mysql is running):
+When unable to use e.g. port 3306, use the following command (in case your mysql/other service is running):
 * 1. (Windows - kill mysql)
 ```sh
 taskkill /IM mysqld.exe /F